okfn/webstore/doc/index.rst

 support users, authentication is delegated to another system or performed based on rules.
 The preferred authentication backend is CKAN, which is used by directly interacting with the platform's database.
-This means CKAN credentials can be used as long as they include a valid CKAN user name (not an old OpenID-based login).
+This means CKAN credentials can be used as long as they include a valid CKAN api key (when authenticating against CKAN replace the "user:password" string with your api key).

 Authentication can be used via a basic auth header.
 In the future, support for API keys and OAuth is planned.